ecoslacker/gdamslib/README.md

 Design of small gabion dams for soil conservation

 **WARNING!** This module is under *testing*, please consider that there may be calculation errors.
-Do not use under production or academic environments until the code is marked as *stable*.
+Do not use it under production or academic environments until the code is marked as *stable*.

 # Description